Get Schooled

 • Proof of income if the account requires a minimum balance.

 If you are under 18, there are ways that you might be able to get a bank account without a parental signature.
-For example, if you are 16 or 17 years old, have proof of identification, and can show a source of income, some banks may offer you something called a “non-custodial” account.
-This means that you won’t need a guardian’s signature to open and control the account.
+For example, if you are 16 or 17 years old, have proof of identification, and can show a source of income, some banks may offer you something called a “noncustodial” account.
+This means that you won’t need a parent or guardian’s signature to open and control the account.
 Be sure to ask your bank if they offer this option if it's something you're interested in.

 Get banked!